cprieto/asm-learning/assembler.md

  * 32bit registers.

 The memory model still segmented.
 We have now 32 bit general purpose registers.
 Now AX became EAX, BX is EBX, CX is ECX and DX became EDX.
 You can continue using the 16bit registers but you will access the 16bit lower part (in the same way you were using AL) but not to the upper part.
+We have 32 bit index registers as well: ESI and EDI.
+We have extended versions of the other registers (EBP, ESP, EFLAGS, EBP and ESP) but they only exist in protected mode.
+There were two additional segment registers (GS and FS) and they work the same as ES (so they don't have any special function, they just lay there waiting for somebody to use them).

+Ok, something important is the use of _word_, it describes the size of a register.
+In the original 8088/8086 it was 16bit wide but in 80286 it is 32bit but Intel decided to use the same meaning, weird thing.